-Best AirPrint printers
+Best AirPrint Printers in 2018

 Able to fax, scan, copy, and of course print, the OfficeJet Pro 8720 won't leave you wanting more, and with the ability to do 24 pages per minute, both in black and color, you will always have all your documents as soon as you need them.

-The Wirecutter isn't the biggest fan of all-in-one printers but said the HP OfficeJet Pro 8730 stands out among competitors.

-"With worry-free installation, great software, cheap ink, and sharp results, this printer is easily the least annoying all-in-one you can buy.
-When it comes to printers, that's really saying something."

 It's 4.3-inch touchscreen gives you easy access to all the controls, and it's also Wi-Fi and NFC compatible, so you should never have trouble printing from any device.
-If you need an AirPrint printer that can truly do everything, the HP OfficeJet Pro 8720 is a great option.
+If you need an AirPrint printer that can truly do everything, the HP OfficeJet Pro 8720 is a great option that costs about $105.

 HP Laserjet Pro M477fdw

-If you're looking for a laser all-in-one printer and budget isn't an issue, HP has you covered with its HP Laserjet Pro M477fdw.
+If you're looking for a laser all-in-one printer and budget isn't an issue (starts at around $350), HP has you covered with its HP Laserjet Pro M477fdw.

-Especially good for people who have a little more serious needs, as The Wirecutter points out.

-"It delivers high-quality color prints, copies, and scans; it's much faster than cheaper models; and it offers more robust admin settings and security options for use in an office environment."

 Complete with a touchscreen control panel to grant you easy access to all of its features, the HP Laserjet Pro M477fdw is perfect for small business owners.